caedencode/chatgpt-lag-fixer/README.md

 ### Messages not virtualizing?
 1. Ensure "Enable Virtual Scrolling" is ON in settings
 2. Check that you have enough messages (>10) in conversation
-3. Try increasing buffer size in settings
-4. Check browser console for errors
+3. Check browser console for errors

 ### Scroll position jumping?
-1. Try reducing buffer size
-2. Disable extension temporarily to see if ChatGPT is the issue
+1. Disable extension temporarily to see if ChatGPT is the issue
-3. Report the issue with reproduction steps
+2. Report the issue with reproduction steps

 ## License